markop404/media-downloader/README.md

 ## Project Status

-Currently, the ```main``` branch contains an older codebase that isn't particularly enjoyable to work with.
-So over the past year, I unsuccessfully tried to do a partial rewrite in the ```pending``` branch.

-So when I get the time, I will do a complete rewrite of the app in Python, potentially using QtQuick or Kirigami.
+Development in this repository is currently **limited to maintenance and bug fixes only**.
+When I will have the time, I will do a complete rewrite of the app and implement some of the missing features / ideas I have.

-Development on this repository will be **limited** to weekends until early June as I am currently very busy with other things.
+The ```main``` branch contains an older codebase that is difficult to work with.
+The ```partial``` branch contains an unsuccessful partial rewrite.

 ## Installation